-Unless the whole sales team and senior management buy in to the same metrics – the same ‘key performance indicators’ – you’ll all be measuring different things and coming up with different forecasts.
-Ensure you a have a KPI dashboard in place that keeps everybody aligned.
+Unless the whole sales team and senior management buy into the same metrics – the same ‘key performance indicators’ – you’ll all be measuring different things and coming up with different forecasts.
+Ensure you have a KPI dashboard in one place that keeps everybody aligned.

 Decide on a small set of metrics and make sure everyone is tuned to them above all others.
 Without this, forecasting can be a subjective debate.
 With it, it’s a calculation.